Internationalization of shiny apps has never been easier!

 NOTE:shiny.i18n usage is not limited to Shiny apps.
 You can use it as standalone R package for generating multilingual reports or visualizations.
 We decided on this name because Shiny is the most common and obvious use-case scenario.

-The latest version the package (0.1.0) is released on CRAN, so you can simply get it like this:
+The latest version of the package (0.1.0) is released on CRAN, so you can simply get it like this:

 To install the development version always check the GitHub project first.

-In the GitHub page, you can also find more examples, read the documentation, post some issues or your own contributions.
+On the GitHub page, you can also find more examples, read the documentation, post some issues or your own contributions.

 Now it’s time to learn more about how to use shiny.i18n.
 The package utilizes specific translation file data formats.
-Currently two approaches are supported.
+Currently, two approaches are supported.

-Example of a JSON translation file for English and polish language you can find below:
+Example of a JSON translation file for English and Polish language you can find below:

 It consists of a single file translation.json with two mandatory fields:

-Other fields (such as cultural_date_format) are optional and if missing will be read from default config yaml file.
+Other fields (such as cultural_date_format) are optional and if missing will be read from the default config yaml file.

 Another approach is to use a CSV format.
 The main idea behind it is to support distributed translation tasks among many translators.
 Instead of having to concatenate results of work from many translators together, we can just store them in a common folder with the specific name of the file: translation_<LANGUAGE-CODE>.csv.